 Colombia Travel Warning

 There have been no reports of U.S. citizens being targeted specifically because of their nationality.
-While the Embassy possesses no information concerning specific and credible threats against U.S. citizens in Colombia, we strongly encourage you to exercise caution and remain vigilant as terrorist and criminal activities remain a threat throughout the country.
-Two people were killed and approximately 60 injured by a car bomb during an assassination attempt on the life of a former Interior Minister on May 15, 2012.
+While the U.S. Embassy possesses no information concerning specific and credible threats against U.S. citizens in Colombia, we strongly encourage you to exercise caution and remain vigilant as terrorist and criminal activities remain a threat throughout the country.
 Explosions occur throughout Colombia on a regular basis, including some in Bogota itself.
 Small towns and rural areas of Colombia can still be extremely dangerous due to the presence of terrorists and narco-traffickers, including armed criminal gangs (referred to as "BACRIM" in Spanish), that are active throughout much of the country.
 Violence associated with the BACRIM has spilled over into many of Colombia's major cities.
 These groups are heavily involved in the drug trade.

 U.S. government officials in Colombia regularly travel to the major cities of Colombia without incident.
 However, U.S. government officials and their families in Colombia normally are only permitted to travel to major cities by air.
 They may not use inter- or intra-city bus transportation, or travel by road outside urban areas at night.
 U.S. government officials and their families in Colombia must file a request to travel to any area in Colombia outside of two general areas.
 The first area is outlined by the cities of Bogota, Anolaima, Cogua, and Sesquile.
 The second area is on the Highway 90 corridor that connects Cartagena, Barranquilla, and Santa Marta.
 All U.S. citizens in Colombia are urged to follow these precautions and exercise extra caution outside of the aforementioned areas.